EL GRITO POR THAWRA الثورة presents:

 El GRITO 2024 podcast !

-[Session #1]
+[Session #1] is live!

 From Resistance to Co-optation: Dance in the Context of Palestine